Larry Mizel: 2010s

 In 2010, Mizel was awarded the Ben S. Wendelken Special Trustees Award by Colorado's El Pomar Foundation for embodying the spirit of service and giving through his life's work.

 Mizel received the Steve Ross Lifetime Achievement Award from the Milken Institute in 2011 and was named a Colorado State Patrol honorary colonel.
 He was also named the "7th Most Powerful Person" in Denver by the magazine 5280 that same year.

 United States Senator Mark Udall paid tribute to Larry from the Senate Floor in 2012.
 The tribute is available in the Congressional Record.
 Senator Udall is quoted as saying:

 "There are very few leaders who have brought our community together since September 11, 2001, like Larry has.
 Larry has rallied Coloradans together literally to remember the heroes and victims of 9/11 and to rise up against the evils of terrorism.
 It is what he does best: He assembles diverse groups of people, finds their commonality, and marshals them toward a noble purpose.
 Larry cares greatly about the security of the United States, as well as our allies worldwide.
 And he will stop at nothing to try to create a world where people do not live under the constant threat of attack, whether by persecutors, terrorists, or other enemies."

 In 2014, Mizel was named the "15th Most Powerful Person" in Denver by the magazine 5280.

 The Colorado Branch of Volunteers of America (VOA) recognized Larry Mizel for his generosity to the VOA and other organizations by presenting him with the Humanitarian Award during the annual Western Fantasy gala at the National Western Event Center in 2016.

 Mizel was then inducted into the Colorado Business Hall of Fame in 2016 by Junior Achievement-Rocky Mountain and the Denver Metro Chamber of Commerce.
 A video of the presentation can be viewed on the Junior Achievement YouTube channel.

 2020s

 Mizel was awarded the 2024 Fire in the Gut Award by the Navy SEAL Foundation for his extensive contributions to military and veteran support.
-The award was presented during the Navy SEAL Foundation's Denver Evening of Tribute, where Senator Michael Bennet read a tribute for the Congressional Record.
+The award was presented during the Navy SEAL Foundation's Denver Evening of Tribute, where Senator Michael Bennet read a tribute for the Congressional Record and was named by The Denver Post as one of the "150 Most Influential and Notable People in Colorado History" in 2026.